-(c)-(e) Other general provisions
+(c)-(f) Other general provisions

-Subsections (c) and (d) would retain provisions of existing law.
-Subsection (c) is identical to the current subsection 501(c) that authorizes the President and the intelligence committees to establishes procedures to carry our their oversight obligations.
+Subsections (c), (d) and (e) would retain provisions of existing law.
+Subsection (c) is identical to the current subsection 501(c) that authorizes the President and the intelligence committees to establish procedures to carry out thier oversight obligations.
 With the exception of a minor technical change having no substantive effect, subsection (d) is the same as the current subsection 501(d) that requires the House and Senate to establish procedures to protect the secrecy of information furnished under this title and to ensure that each House and its appropriate committees are advised promptly of relevant information.
+Subsection (e) is identical to subsection 501(e) of the National Security Act of 1947.
+The Committee believes it is important to emphasize, as this provision does, that for the purpose of the preambular clause contained in sections 502 and 503(b) of the bill, disclosure of information by an intelligence agency to the intelligence committees cannot itself be an "unauthorized disclosure."
+This provision is not intended, however, to negate the effect of the preambular clause in sections 502 and 503(b).

-Subsection (e) states that the term "intelligence activities," as used in this section, includes, but is not limited to, "covert actions."

-as defined in subsection 503(e), discussed below.
+Subsection (f) states that the term "intelligence activities," as used in this section, includes, but is not limited to, "covert actions," as defined in subsection 503(e), discussed below.